rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 (we talked about subtyping in the previous installment already).

 I need to take a break from writing posts.
-The next installment will take me longer, maybe a month, to finish.
+The next installment will take me longer, maybe a month or a little more, to finish.
 Thank you for reading.
 Happy New Year!